JimLynchCodes/Quinoa-Tribute-React-Webpack/README.md

 *Disclaimer: This was my first React project!*
-*(Although I have done a lot of Angular and str8 Jquery front-end development)*
+*(Although I have done a lot of Angular and straight up jQuery front-end development)*

 After scaffolding the project I added two components: